moffzilla/OAI-Docker/k8/README.md

    4) Query the cluster and make sure K8 is healthy.
     `kubectl cluster-info`
     You can also access the GUI, to find out the default admin password issue command:
      `kubectl config view`

-- Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported) at all the K8-Workers and master
+- Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported) at all the K8-Workers and master (Perform this step if you are using MS Azure, VMs or other infrastructure provider rather than AWS)

 Please note that AWS may not like the here referenced low latency Kernel, in MS Azure and Baremetal/VMs it works fine